MwangiR/CovidGuard/Readme.md

 ## License

-This project is licensed under the [License Name] - see the LICENSE.md file for details.
+This project is licensed under the [MIT] - see the LICENSE.md file for details.

 ## Questions

-For any questions or support, please contact [Your Email Address].
+For any questions or support

 ```